SM 32x175 [2xM8] / N42 - magnetic roller

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Significant importance in modern technologies – are utilized in hard drives, electric motors, medical apparatus or other modern machines.
+- Key role in modern technologies – find application in computer drives, electric motors, medical devices and other modern machines.

 Disadvantages of neodymium magnets: